To get a vaccination how much will it cost and do I need an appointment?

 How do I transfer my Prescription to Todd’s Pharmacy?

 Transferring a prescription to Todd’s Pharmacy couldn’t be easier.
-Simply call or stop by one of our locations, provide the name of the medication and where it was filled last.
+Simply call or stop by our location, provide the name of the medication and where it was filled last.
 We will take care of everything else.

 Can I get my diabetes supplies filled under my Medicare card?